Jakub Filip

 Jakub Filip (born 25 September 2005) is a Czech tennis player.
-He has a career-high singles ranking of world No. 736, achieved on 14 July 2025.
+He has a career-high singles ranking of world No. 736 achieved on 14 July 2025 and a doubles ranking of No. 938 achieved on 21 October 2024.

 Filip won the 2023 boys' doubles title at Wimbledon with Gabriele Vulpitta.

 Career

 Junior career

 From Dvůr Králové nad Labem, he is a member of TK Sparta Prague.
 Filip made his junior grand slam debut at the 2023 Australian Open.
 Preparation for the tournament included practising with former top-ten player Tomáš Berdych.

 Playing in the boys' singles at the 2023 Wimbledon Championships he lost in the first round to Brit Charlie Robertson.
 However, he enjoyed more success in the boys doubles, reaching the final alongside his Italian partner Gabriele Vulpitta.
 They won the final in straight sets against Arthur Géa and Branko Đurić.